-I woke up this morning to the muzzein calling out the morning prayer.
-He has a good voice.
-Strange for Islam to have conquered the world.
-The animists resisted until falling for Jesus.
-They must have like the nailed god.
+I woke up this morning to the muezzin calling out the morning prayer.
+He has a good baritone.
+A Strange for Islam to have conquered the world, until understanding the simplicity of Islam.
+Only five rules, yet the animists resisted the call of the Koran until falling for Jesus.
+The cannibals must have seen the nailed god as a victim for sacrifice.

 I sat on the teakwood veranda offering a fantastic view of Cenderawasih Bay, reading standard Bahasa Indonesian phrases.
 Joseph Conrad would have felt at home on this patio and I imagined him having passed through this way back in the 19th Century.
 My Uncle David had fought here in the Battle of the Sump.
 His destroyer had shelled the Japanese fortifications on the shore.
 This hotel showed no scars of that combat.